vagabond-cloud/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 }
 ```

+Writing to a file is the simplest approach for streaming the data out to consumers.
+This approach also provides the advantages of being persistent and durable, and the files can be read directly,
+or an auxiliary streaming services can read from the files and serve the data over a remote interface.

 #### Auxiliary streaming service

 We will create a separate standalone process that reads and internally queues the state as it is written out to these files